wesovilabs/orion/docs/_spec/features/args.md

 company = "wesoviLabs"
 ```

-*In upcoming releases, variables could be passed by a flag or being taken by the environment.*
+*In upcoming releases, arguments could be passed by a flag or being taken by the environment.*

-Variables are passed using argument `--vars`.
+Values for the input arguments are passed using argument `--vars`.

 ```bash
 >> orion-cli run --input feature.hcl --vars variables.hcl